-The following table sets forth certain information provided to us by the selling stockholders and reflects holdings as of December 31, 2010.
+The following table sets forth certain information provided to us by the selling stockholders.
 Except as set forth in the table below, none of the selling stockholders has had a material relationship with us within the past three years.
-The number of shares in the column "Number of Shares Registered for Sale Hereby" represents all of the shares, including shares issuable upon the exercise of warrants, that each selling stockholder may offer under this prospectus.
+The number of shares in the column "Number of Shares Registered for Sale Hereby" represents all of the shares that each selling stockholder may offer under this prospectus.
 The information is based on information provided to us by or on behalf of the selling stockholders in a selling stockholder questionnaire.
 The selling stockholders may sell some, all or none of their shares.
 In addition, the selling stockholders may have sold, transferred or otherwise disposed of all or a portion of their shares since the date on which they provided the information regarding their shares in transactions exempt from the registration requirements of the Securities Act.
 For purposes of the table below, we have assumed that the selling stockholders will sell all of their shares offered pursuant to this prospectus and that any other shares of our common stock beneficially owned by the selling stockholders will continue to be beneficially owned.